Module 1.2: Instrumentation & Alerting

 - Every alert enters at the root route (the top-level

-- Matching uses
+- Matching utilizes

 group_by: Labels to group alerts by (reduces notification count)group_wait: How long to buffer before sending the first notificationgroup_interval: Minimum time between updates to a grouprepeat_interval: How often to re-send a firing alert